bobcat1993/mvp_twilio/twilio_flows/README.md

 Note: The `server_path` varible in the `server_var` widget needs to be set to YOUR_SERVER_PATH.

+TIP: It's very quick and easy to get started with Free-Style journaling and most people prefer to journal about what's on their mind today rather then being confined to a specific topic series.
+That being said, it can also be hard to get started, so topics can server as a great starting point for individuals.
+Bobby's follow up questions can help individuals to explore their thoughts.
+User's can also say "I don't know" and Bobby will reframe the question.

 ### Custom-Reminders_Flow-v0.1

 Allow users to set their own pace with custom reminders.
 Users can choose to set a reminder in 1-7 days.
 At their chosen time they will be sent a reminder via WhatsApp.